OfficeDev/office-js-docs-pr/docs/overview/learning-path-beginner.md

 We know you're eager to start coding, but there are some things about Office Add-ins that you should read before you open your IDE or code editor.

 - [Office Add-ins Platform Overview](office-add-ins.md): Find out what Office Web Add-ins are and how they differ from older ways of extending Office, such as VSTO add-ins.
-- [Developing Office Add-ins](../develop/develop-overview.md): Get an overview of Office add-in development and lifecycle including tooling, creating an add-in UI, and using the JavaScript APIs to interact with the Office document.
+- [Develop Office Add-ins](../develop/develop-overview.md): Get an overview of Office add-in development and lifecycle including tooling, creating an add-in UI, and using the JavaScript APIs to interact with the Office document.

 There are a lot of links in those articles, but if you're a beginner with Office Add-ins, we recommend that you come back here when you've read them and continue with the next section.